nabeelmohd56/MIST-4610-Group-Project-1/README.md

 Prompt: Pretend you are the owner/operator of a tennis (or football, soccer - your choice) club needing to build a relational database.
 You hired some students from the MIST 4610 class at the University of Georgia to create the database for you.
 They need to know more about your organization to identify which entities, attributes, and relationships are important for you.
 Start by describing your business as a real client.

-Response: I am the owner/operator of a tennis club called "Green Valley Tennis Center," located in Athens, Georgia.
+Response: I am the owner/operator of a tennis club chain called "Green Valley Tennis Center," located in Athens, Georgia.
 Our club is a premium tennis facility that caters to tennis enthusiasts of all ages and skill levels.
 We offer a range of services, from professional coaching and training to court rentals, leagues, tournaments, and a pro shop.
 Our goal is to provide a top-notch experience for tennis players and create a vibrant and welcoming tennis community in our area.

 Key aspects of our business that the MIST 4610 class students should consider when designing the relational database include: